adult-video/mdma-app/readme.md

 MDMA is short for **M**ulti **D**ata **M**ultimedia **A**utomation and is a livecoding enviroment for generating visuals and sending MIDI triggers.
 It is a standalone application allowing multicoded livecoding with ACID and TRAM.

-Please refer to [this]() documentation for ACID and to [this]() documentation for TRAM.
+Please refer to [this](https://github.com/adult-video/acid) documentation for ACID and to [this](https://github.com/adult-video/tram) documentation for TRAM.

 ## Installation

 There are three ways to use MDMA.
-Either install a build for your platform from itch.io: [softboydev.itch.io/tram](https://softboydev.itch.io/tram)
+Either install a build for your platform from itch.io: [acidatm.itch.io/mdma](https://acidatm.itch.io/mdma)

 Or run it within electron.js